 The Bearley Neighbourhood Plan Survey of April 2015 received 152 responses (over 50% of eligible respondents): 109 (72%) from households, 43 (28%) from individual residents.
 It identified the facilities and services responding Bearley residents feel should be improved, and expressed their desire to preserve the rural character of the parish and their determination to preserve its heritage assets.
 Responses to the survey show that parishioners feel that the parish needs to continue to develop, but that this should be done in a managed and controlled way.
 [Reference: pages 3, 13 and 14 Bearley Neighbourhood Plan Survey Results, Final report, April 2015].

-Should there be a successful majority vote at a referendum held by electors in the Neighbourhood Area, the Neighbourhood Development Plan will have very significant weight in the determination of planning applications, as it would become part of the Development Plan for the district.
+Once the plan is adopted ('made'), following a referendum held by electors in the Neighbourhood Area, it will have very significant weight in the determination of planning applications.

 The document comprises the following sections: